TacticalGator/Invoke-CredHunt/README.md

 5. Use in test environments first to understand behavior

 # License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/TacticalGator/Invoke-CredHunt/blob/main/LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [LICENSE](https://github.com/TacticalGator/Invoke-CredHunt/blob/main/LICENSE) file for details.
 > Disclaimer: This tool is for security auditing and educational purposes only.
 Never use on production systems without proper authorization.
 The maintainers are not responsible for any misuse or damage caused.